jharmison-redhat/containers-for-embedded-ws/ex1/README.md

 python3 -m pip install --upgrade pip setuptools
 ```

+### A quick peek at our helloworld app

+You should open or `cat` the file located at helloworld/src/helloworld/app.py.
+It's a pretty simple "Hello, World!" example using the Flask web framework in Python.
+You shouldn't have to know python to be able to puzzle out what it does.
+Flask, as a web framework, enables us to use Python functions as callables for path-based requests from a web client and we've defined for the `/` route (meaning the bare address of the web server) to call a function that returns a simple string that includes our system's hostname.

 ### An installed app

 Install helloworld in your new Python virtual environment - using pip in editable/development mode.